 Preventive Measures

-Although preventing CRPS altogether may not be possible, certain preventive measures can be taken to reduce the risk of its development.
-For instance, in the case of specific fractures, the use of vitamin C may help promote proper healing and minimize the chances of CRPS occurrence.
+Although preventing CRPS altogether may not be possible, specific preventive measures can be taken to reduce the risk of its development.
+For instance, in the case of particular fractures, vitamin C may help promote proper healing and minimize the chances of CRPS occurrence.
 Additionally, avoiding tight dressings and prolonged immobilization can help prevent the condition from setting in.

 Interdisciplinary Approach to Management